86 Percent of Predictive Analytics Users Report Tangible Gains to Their Bottom Line

 This tedious process can be eliminated by deploying AI-Powered chatbots.
 Bots are built using AI-powered chatbot platforms and frameworks like Microsoft Bot Framework.
 They extract data from the existing BI systems and send it to the relevant user via chat.
 The conversational QnA interface of chatbots lets employees ask one question at a time and obtain key metrics, updates, trends etc.

-Since bots can be deployed on any actively used organizational messaging platform like Skype, Skype for Business, Slack etc. users don’t have to login and switch multiple BI systems (which is the case in some companies due to mergers and acquisitions) for accessing information.
+Since bots can be deployed on any actively used organizational messaging platform like MS Teams, Slack etc. users don’t have to login and switch multiple BI systems (which is the case in some companies due to mergers and acquisitions) for accessing information.

 They can simply ask natural language questions like “what is my predicted sales for next quarter “ or “which promotion is likely to give me best results in this store “ or “what is the expected revenue from all stores in this region “ to a virtual chat assistant to get answers.